section-engineering-education/engineering-education/thread-and-isolate-in-flutter/index.md

 Threads and isolates are two of the essential abstractions you will need to know when developing apps in Flutter.
 They allow developers to utilize multicore processors, improve user experience by reducing UI stuttering, and reduce battery consumption on mobile devices.

 ### Topics to handle
 This article describes how to use the Dart Thread and Isolate classes in your Flutter application.
-The goal is to give you a deeper understanding of and when appropriate to use them.
+The goal is to give you a deeper understanding of Thread and Isolate and when appropriate to use them.

 ### Prerequisites
 - Visual Studio or any code editor installed.